Primary Navigation Mobile

 • Limited sizes

 In essence, snow chains are the superior answer when it comes to grip on snow and ice.
 This means that in countries on the continent that require snow chains to be carried or fitted in certain regions or roads, snow socks are not an approved alternative.
 But in the UK, they’re perfectly legal and have a number of upsides.
 Because they’re made from textiles, they compact down and are easier to store than chains.
-Snow socks are often cheaper than chains too.
+Snow socks are often cheaper than chains, too.

-To fit them, you simply pull it over the wheel, beginning with the side facing into the wheel arch.
+To fit them, you simply pull them over the wheel, beginning with the side facing into the wheel arch.
 You then need to drive forward a little to rotate the wheel enough to fit them fully.
 Unlike many chains, snow socks don’t need further adjustment.
 Snow socks are fitted to a car’s driving wheels (front wheels for four-wheel drive cars).

 The principles of driving with snow socks are the same as when using a set of snow chains.
 Snow socks should only be used on icy or snow-covered roads and should be removed as soon as the road surface is clear.
 As with chains, you need to drive slowly (no more than 25mph) and smoothly when using them.
 The car won’t respond as quickly as it would on a dry road.